NOAA-OCM/cmecs/CMECS_Catalog_v1.1.0/CMECS_Thesaurus_v1.1.0.md

 #### Geoform: Artificial Bar (Level 1)

 > Shoal or bar constructed by human activity to influence the movement
-> of water and tides—or reduce surface wave activity within an area.
+> of water and tides— or reduce surface wave activity within an area.

 ##### Geoform Type: Harbor Bar (Level 1)